-If you work in the maritime industry and have been injured on the job you may be missing out on a paycheck.
-Depending on how long your recovery is, you may miss a significant portion of your wages and even experienced a reduced earning capacity if you can no longer perform the duties that you did before the injury.
-There are several aspects of maritime law that can ensure you get compensation to cover lost wages if you are injured on the job.
+If you work in the maritime industry and have been injured on the job, you could miss a significant portion of your wages and even experience a reduced earning capacity if you can no longer perform the same duties.
+Several aspects of maritime law ensure you get compensation for lost wages if injured.
 These include maintenance and cure, the Jones Act, the doctrine of unseaworthiness, and the Longshore and Harbor Workers’ Compensation Act (LHWCA).

 Get Matched with a Leading Maritime Attorney in Your Area